pyvinyas/signoz.io/docs/userguide/collecting_application_logs_file.md

 The `start_at: end` configuration ensures that only newly added logs are transmitted.
 If you wish to include historical logs from the file, remember to modify `start_at` to `beginning`.

+Log lines from the file will be visible on the SigNoz UI and you will able to filter them once new logs are added to the file while using `start_at: end`

 :::

 <!---